benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce.md

 ## The super general REINFORCE algorithm

-The Policy Gradient algorithm is a general purpose method for finding stochastic gradients of rewards of the form
+So it turns out that this Policy Gradient algorithm is in fact a general purpose method for finding stochastic gradients of rewards of the form

 $$
 	J(\vartheta):=\mathbb{E}_{p(u;\vartheta)}[R[u]]
 $$

-The log-likelihood trick works in full generality:
+The log-likelihood trick works in full generality here:

 $$
 \begin{align*}